flare-foundation/docs/docs/dev/getting-started/setup/foundry.md

-# Contract Deployment Using Foundry
+# Setting Up Your Environment Using Foundry

 [Foundry](https://book.getfoundry.sh/) is a fast, portable and modular testing and deployment tool for developing EVM smart contracts.
 Tests are written in Solidity to keep the workflow consistent with smart contract development and testing before deployments.